kubeshop/testkube/docs/docs/5-cli-reference/kubectl-testkube_download_artifacts.md

 ### Options

 ```
+  -c, --client string         Client used for connecting to testkube API one of proxy|direct (default "proxy")
       --download-dir string   download dir (default "artifacts")
   -e, --execution-id string   ID of the execution
   -h, --help                  help for artifacts
+      --verbose               should I show additional debug messages
 ```

 ### Options inherited from parent commands

 ```
   -a, --api-uri string     api uri, default value read from config if set (default "http://localhost:8088")
-  -c, --client string      client used for connecting to Testkube API one of proxy|direct (default "proxy")
       --namespace string   Kubernetes namespace, default value read from config if set (default "testkube")
       --oauth-enabled      enable oauth
-      --verbose            should I show additional debug messages
 ```

 ### SEE ALSO